YouTube Monetization is increasingly becoming a popular mode of income in the creator economy.

 - What niche do you cater to

 Somebody earning primarily from ads will earn differently from somebody earning primarily from memberships.
-While some YouTubers earn millions, others really don’t make much.
-It is important that you start with realistic expectations.
+While some YouTubers earn millions, others don’t make much.
+You must start with realistic expectations.